-This reinforces a similar finding in one of the author’s previous studies, where the participants whose scores were most inconsistent in the early going, performed best at the end of the learning period.
+This reinforces a similar finding in one of the author’s previous studies (Stafford et al., 2012), where the participants whose scores were the most inconsistent in the early going, performed best at the end of the learning period.

-*Bonus finding: The authors also found that spacing practice out over a longer period of time improved scores.
-Folks who played their first 10 games over 24-plus hours averaged scores 7.3% greater than those who played their first 10 games within the first 24 hours.
+The authors also found that spacing practice out over a longer period of time improved scores.
+Participants who played their first 10 games over 24-plus hours averaged scores 7.3% greater than those who played their first 10 games within the first 24 hours.

 So rather than studying and practicing in one big cram session, distributing the same work across multiple study or practice sessions seems to increase our rate of learning.

-Disregard what others outside your practice room might be thinking about the embarrassing noises emanating from within, and you might just stumble across a mini breakthrough or two and have the last laugh.
+Enjoy experimenting with the full range of options you have, as you enhance your “map” of what works and what doesn’t.
+Pay no mind to what others outside your practice room might think about the questionable noises emanating from within, and you may just stumble across a mini breakthrough or two along the way!

 As Einstein(?) once said, “Anyone who has never made a mistake has never tried anything new.”